 What Are Smart Ways to Split Duties So Each Partner Stays Happy?

-Clear communication from the start makes all the difference.
+Clear communication from the start makes all the difference when working together.
 Play to your strengths and talk through expectations before diving in.

 - Assign roles: one may handle client chats or marketing, while the other manages finances, tech, or day-to-day work.